kevintr303/avail/README.md

 ## Overview

 **Avail** is a domain availability checker designed to streamline domain research and branding workflows.
-It provides an efficient interface for checking domain availability across multiple top-level domains while delivering comprehensive WHOIS data and registration details through an intuitive, responsive UI.
+It provides an efficient interface for checking domain availability across multiple top-level domains while delivering raw WHOIS and RDAP registration data through an intuitive, responsive UI.

 ## Quick Demo